Sailboat control lines encompass all ropes on board associated with setting and maintaining the trim of a sail.

 The Jimmy Green range of Running Rigging Control Lines includes virtually the same ropes as for Sheets, Guys and Halyards so the selection process is also very similar.

-This is a general guide for selecting a suitable line: RUNNING RIGGING ROPE SELECTION GUIDE
+This is a general guide for selecting a suitable line: Running Rigging Rope Fibres and Construction Explained

 Control Line Selection Guidelines: